 Find out how to get out of debt and read about debt solutions with this Uswitch guide to debt management help.

 Find out how other people have got control over their debt

 Budgeting advice and tips for getting your finances in shape and clearing your debts faster.
 Includes downloadable budget planners.

-Investments can be a great way of making a return on the savings you have but it's important to understand how they work as the risk involved could also mean that you lose out.
+Investments can be a great way of making a return on the savings you have, but it's important to understand how they work.
+The risk involved could also mean that you lose out.